bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

 - **FORUM_TOPIC_ID** - identifier of the forum topic;
 - **FORUM_ID** - identifier of the forum;
 - **SITE_ID** - identifier of the site;
-- **SUBORDINATE** - task of a subordinate;
+- **SUBORDINATE** - subordinate's task;
 - **FAVORITE** - Favorites;
 - **VIEWED_DATE** - date of last view;
 - **SORTING** - sorting index;
 - **DURATION_PLAN** - time spent (planned);
 - **DURATION_FACT** - time spent (actual);
-- **DURATION_TYPE** - type of measurement unit in planned duration: days, hours, or minutes.
+- **DURATION_TYPE** - unit type in planned duration: days, hours, or minutes.

 By default, all **non-computed** fields of the main query table will be returned.

-The list of fields can be refined by sending a request to [tasks.task.getFields](tasks-task-get-fields.md). ||
+The list of fields can be specified by sending a request to [tasks.task.getFields](tasks-task-get-fields.md). ||
 || **limit**
 [`unknown`](../data-types.md) | Number of records.
-This parameter is specified if you need to retrieve more records than the default value (50).
+This parameter is specified if you need to retrieve a number of records greater than the default value (50).
 It is not possible to return all records in one request; this is a limitation of all REST API methods.
-You can retrieve all leads in several requests of 50 records in response.
+You can retrieve all leads in several requests of 50 records each.
 To do this, simply pass the parameter start with a value that is a multiple of 50.
 Example:
 ```js
 start=0
 start=50